 Here are a few of the crops and how we are enjoying them:

-How to eat zucchini and summer squash
+How we eat tons of zucchini and summer squash

-One thing that confounded us when we first started getting tons of zucchini was how to eat it.
+One thing that confounded us when we first started getting tons of zucchini was how to eat all of it.
 The only way my mom ever made it was some kind of zucchini pizza casserole.
-The dish involved many ingredients and took some serious time to make, and didn’t really use much zucchini.
+The dish involved many ingredients, took some serious time to make, and didn’t really use much zucchini.

 With good ingredients however, you really don’t need to do much.
-Our favorite way to enjoy zucchini – roast that shit!
+Our favorite way to enjoy summer squash is to roast it.
 I like to slice ’em up, toss in olive oil with salt and pepper, then throw them on a grill or in an oven.
 I prefer grilling in the summer to keep the house cool.
-If you don’t have a gas grill, an electric one will work as well.
 This is probably the quickest, easiest way to fully enjoy your summer squash.

 It’s important to keep picking your summer squash.
 You want to get them while still tender, and picking them before they get overripe keeps the plant productive.
 We have already gone through at least a dozen – usually picking 1 or 2 a day.
 We also cube and freeze some summer squash.
 In the winter, we pull a handful to throw into our soups and stews.

 We also make our cukes into fridge pickles so we can enjoy them over the next few months.
 They are super easy to make – slice cukes, throw into jars with garlic, dill, and peppercorns, then top off with a mixture of vinegar, sugar, and salt.
 We don’t bother with boiling or canning for shelf storage since they only last us a couple of months anyway.
-I love pickles.

 We’ve been trying broccoli for a few years and it’s been a tough one for us.
 The biggest issue was not giving them enough space.
-When you buy a half dozen seedlings, you want to plant them all even if there isn’t enough space.
+When you buy a half dozen seedlings, it’s tempting to plant them all, even if there isn’t enough space.
 As we found out, this leads to stunted plants that get infested with aphids.

 We have also been pulling out tons of kale, potatoes, peppers, peas, radishes, chives, oregano, thyme, basil, and lettuce.
 The garden will keep producing for us all the way into December, so there is a lot more good eating to come.
-I will share more about our meals and the cost breakdowns in another post.
+I share more about our meals and the cost breakdowns in another post.

 Not only does our garden save us money, but I really love being able to get fresh veggies right out of our yard.
 I also don’t mind eating the same kind of veggies everyday.
 After all, we live in a seasonal place and only get to enjoy freshly grilled zucchini for a couple of months.
 If you don’t have a garden, you can still enjoy the freshest ingredients each season by supporting your local farmers’ market.
-This time of year, local farmers are also bursting at the seams with fresh produce and selling at good prices.
+This time of year, local farmers are bursting at the seams with fresh produce and selling at good prices.